felixhusse/codemirror-addon/README.md

-# TimelineJS Add-on for Vaadin 7
+# CodeMirror Add-on for Vaadin 7

-Timelinejs is an UI component add-on for Vaadin 7 based on the Timelinejs Java Script library ([timeline.js](http://timeline.knightlab.com/)).
+CodeMirror is an UI component add-on for Vaadin 7 based on the CodeMirror Java Script library ([CodeMirror](http://codemirror.net)).
+CodeMirror version in use is 3.22.

-## Online demo
+# Features/Highlights

-Currently no add-on demo available.
-See pure JS demo at [timeline.js](http://timeline.knightlab.com/).
+- setCode & getCode (wow)

-## Download release
+- nearly all CodeMirror Themes included

-Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/network-graph
+- F11 while focus on CodeMirror will expand to fullscreen (Fullscreen Addon)

 ## Building and running demo